 A Short Overview of Police Judo

 The Law Enforcement Judo Association (dba "Police Judo") is a registered non-profit society with the Provincial Government of BC.
 Police Judo is governed by a Board of Directors comprised of Ret.
 Insp.
-Tim Laidler (President), Dr. Kim Polowek (Director), and Brenda Friesse (Treasurer).
+Tim Laidler (President), Dr. Kim Polowek (Director), and Cheryl Steinkampf (Treasurer).

 What is Police Judo?

 Police Judo is a recreational judo-based training program designed to help bridge the gap between sport and street.
 Police Judo combines the most suitable high-yield, low-risk judo techniques with control and force options tactics for the best physical training for law enforcement, functional fitness, as well as self-defence.
 Police Judo is designed to be assist students and applicants with their physical preparation for a career in law enforcement.
 It is also an ongoing training program that can help keep officers tactically sharp for the job, whether it is security, corrections, policing or other law enforcement professions.
 For those with no interest in law enforcement, Police Judo offers a fun and challenging martial arts training program with the underlying philosophy to "take care of your partner".
-There are three Police Judo Clubs operating under the Law Enforcement Judo Association in the Lower Mainland of BC.
-The instructors of Police Judo have decades of experience in policing and judo.
+There are four Police Judo Clubs operating under the Law Enforcement Judo Association in BC.

 Who Is It For?